We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you sleep hot, chances are you’ve spent some time tossing and turning in bed — ending up in an incompatible position for your sleep apnea.

-The TEMPUR-Cloud Pillow can be great for sleepers who tend to work up a sweat at night.
+The TEMPUR-Cloud Pillow can be great for sleepers who tend to sweat at night.
 The extra-soft feel is particularly well suited for stomach sleepers, but several side sleepers also report loving the pillow.

 Reviewers say the pillow is comfortable, helps with neck pain, and provides just the right level of firmness.

-Sleeping on your side can be challenging if you’re using a CPAP device and mask.
-The Contour Living CPAP Pillow 2.0 has center and side cut-outs that help accommodate a side sleeping position when you’re wearing a mask.
+Sleeping on your side can be challenging if you use a CPAP device and mask.
+The Contour Living CPAP Pillow 2.0 has center and side cut-outs that help accommodate a side sleeping position when wearing a mask.

 Side sleepers report having success with this pillow.
 They say they rarely have to readjust their mask during the night anymore.